Dealing with Workplace Bullying and Mobbing

 You feel horribly alone.

 So let’s do the math.
 In 2021 there were roughly 160 million workers in the US.
-That means that as of 2021, when the WBI survey was done, 48 million – that’s FORTY-EIGHT MILLION – people in the US had been bullied at some point in time in their work lives.
+That means that as of 2021, when the WBI survey was done, over 61 million – that’s SIXTY-ONE MILLION – people in the US had been bullied at some point in time in their work lives.
 That is a LOT of people.
 That’s a lot of suffering, just for trying to earn a living.

 We automatically assume that the person doing the bullying is a boss, and most often that is indeed the case.
 However, it is not uncommon for bullies to be coworkers or even subordinates.
 Bullying often starts when the bully feels threatened in some way by the target, for example, when the target refuses to be subservient, when the target knows more, is better liked, is more competent, than the bully.
 So if you think you’re being bullied because you’re somehow deficient, it should serve as some consolation to know that it’s often the best employees who are most likely to get bullied.
 Knowing this doesn’t make it any easier, of course.